 roasted poha chivda in a bowl served with tea as a snack

-This chivda is a light snack packed with healthy ingredients – flattened rice, nuts, raisins, seeds, and aromatics.
+This chivda is a light snack packed with wholesome ingredients – flattened rice, nuts, raisins, seeds, and aromatics.
 These are all tasty, easy to digest, vegan and gluten-free.
-This makes the chivda a healthy snack to enjoy even when you are watching your diet.
+This makes the chivda a nutritious snack to enjoy even when you are watching your diet.

 I hope you enjoy this chivda along with the other festive snacks.